BorisDmv/gamesday-cms/README.md

-# Strapi application
+# Gamesday CMS Strapi application

-A quick description of your strapi application
+This is the strapi cms.The API is fetching video games from the database which is postrgresql hosted in heroku and for the media storage is used cloudinary